-Sure, getting listed on Foursquare and Google Places is good, and by putting up coupons and other helpful information you’ll increase traffic from these apps, but interactivity is the secret to optimizing a mobile app and these solutions don’t give you that.
+Sure, gaining subscribers so you can email coupons and other helpful information helps you increase traffic to your store or website and features a high return on investment, but interactivity is the secret to optimizing a mobile app and these other solutions don’t give you that.

-Custom mobile apps help develop a relationship with customers that you don’t have with shopping apps.
-And, you don’t have to fight competitors every time users open the app, like you do in Foursquare.
+Custom mobile apps help develop a relationship with customers that you don’t have with other digital tools, except maybe social media.
+But, with a custom app, you don’t have to fight for attention among a bunch of other brands as you do on social or search.

 Custom apps create leads for your business.
 Find a problem, then step users through until revealing the solution.
 For instance, a problem might be “How to Build a Better Relationship with your Spouse” — a problem we’ve all faced at some point.
 Step 1 might be setting aside a time to be alone together, Step 2 might be to listen when the other talks …. until the solution which might involve buying your book on relationship building or signing up for your couples seminar.